Book Cover Designs That Sell (How-To Guide, Examples)

 Capture emotion

-In the example above the designer has used many elements to evoke emotion in the viewer.
+In the example above the designer has used cleverly placed elements on top of the main focus of the cover to evoke emotion from the reader.

 Make it yours